cs-ieee-ist/cs-essentials/content/topics/Shell Script/2-Loops And Ifs.md

 ## Loops

-Bash  supports serveral types of loops, e.g., for, while e until.
+Bash supports several types of loops, e.g., for, while e until.

 ### `for` loop